safedep/shai-hulud-migration-response/README.md

 ## Response Steps

-If you believe you are affected by this attack, please follow these steps:
+If you believe you are affected by this attack, follow the steps below:

 1. Scan your systems for indicators of compromise (IoCs) listed below
 2. Rotate credentials available in compromised systems